 Dow is a diversified chemical company that combines the power of science and technology with the “Human Element” to constantly improve what is essential to human progress.
-Dow’s industry-leading portfolio of specialty chemical, advanced materials, agrosciences and plastics businesses deliver a broad range of technology-based products and solutions to customers in approximately 160 countries and in high growth sectors such as electronics, water, energy, coatings and agriculture.
-The company’s more than 5,000 products are manufactured at 214 sites in 37 countries across the globe.
-The company’s operating segments include Electronic and Specialty Materials, Coatings and Infrastructure, Health and Agricultural Sciences, Performance Systems, Performance Products, Basic Plastics, Basic Chemicals and Hydrocarbons and Energy.
-On April 1, 2009, Dow acquired Rohm and Haas Company, a global specialty materials company with sales of $10 billion in 2008, 98 manufacturing sites in 30 countries and approximately 15,000 employees worldwide.
+The Company connects chemistry and innovation with the principles of sustainability to help address many of the world's most challenging problems such as the need for clean water, renewable energy generation and conservation, and increasing agricultural productivity.
+Dow’s portfolio of specialty chemical, advanced materials, agrosciences and plastics businesses deliver a broad range of technology-based products and solutions to customers in approximately 160 countries and in high growth sectors such as electronics, water, energy, coatings and agriculture.
+The company’s more than 5,000 products are manufactured at 197 sites in 36 countries across the globe.
+The company’s operating segments include Electronic and Functional Materials, Coatings and Infrastructure Solutions, Agricultural Sciences, Performance Materials, Performance Plastics, and Feedstocks and Energy.

 Dow is a diversified chemical company that produces plastics, chemicals, and agricultural products

 Dow is a leading diversified chemical company that combines human innovation, science, and technology to deliver products and services in about 160 countries.
 With annual sales of $54 billion and 46,000 employees worldwide, the Midland, Michigan-based company helps provide a range of products and services, including fresh water, food, pharmaceuticals, paints, packaging, and personal care products.
 Visit the Dow website for more information .

 Dow Chemical and Climate Change: